-Ocean Warming Pattern - The heat
+Ocean Warming Pattern -

 content of the ocean has increased significantly over the past 40

 years, with about 93 % of the total of the Earth system going into